Lewis Hamilton promises "to keep going" in social media post at end of F1's summer break | TSN

 ZANDVOORT, Netherlands (AP) — Lewis Hamilton was wistful and cryptic in a social media post Monday as he prepares to resume his tough debut season with Ferrari.

-The record-sharing, seven-time Formula 1 champion seems ready to race Sunday when the series returns in the Netherlands after a four-week mid-season break.
+The seven-time Formula 1 champion seems ready to race Sunday when the series returns in the Netherlands after a four-week midseason break.

 “We have to keep going, even when it’s difficult,” the 40-year-old Hamilton wrote in a brief post on Instagram, with a photo of himself silhouetted in front of a warm sunset.